TheOdinProject/curriculum/ruby_on_rails/apis/working_with_external_apis.md

 ### SDKs

 In addition to or instead of API access, many companies provide SDKs (software development kits).
 Usually these are Javascript libraries that contain all the code necessary to access their API.
-This can be useful because you're then able to access the API with simple Javascript methods instead of doing backflips on your own backend.
+This can be useful because you're then able to access the API with Javascript methods instead of doing backflips on your own backend.
 It comes with the downside, however, of expanding your code base and forcing you to use their conventions for everything.

 We won't cover SDKs explicitly in this course but they should be well within reach to pick up by reading the documentation.